pietrobraione/tardis-experiments/README.md

 ## Fixing the paths

 Before launching the experiments you must set a few configuration variables to reflect the paths where you installed the code.
 Under the `tardis-src` source folder you find the class `common.Settings`.
-Open it and edit the definitions of the `TARDIS_WORKSPACE`, `EXPERIMENTS_WORKSPACE`. and `Z3_PATH` variables to reflect the paths on your system where the tardis project, the tardis-experiment project, and the binary of the Z3 SMT solver are installed.
+Open it and edit the definitions of the `TARDIS_WORKSPACE`, `EXPERIMENTS_WORKSPACE`. `Z3_PATH`, and `JAVA8_HOME` variables to reflect the paths on your system where the tardis project, the tardis-experiment project, the binary of the Z3 SMT solver, and the home of a Java 8 JDK are installed.

 ## Launching the experiments

-The `tardis-src` source directory contains the launch classes for the experiments.
-They all have name `Run<experiment name>.java`.
-Just run them.
+The `tardis-src` source directory contains the launcher and the configurator classes for the experiments.
+The formers all have name `Run<experiment name>.java`: Just run them.
+The latters all have name `<experiment name>Configurator.java`